Federal funds to be revoked from non-compliant Islamic College of South Australia

 There has been a constant turnover of Board members at this school since 2015.
 As the entity responsible for the school, the current board must take responsibility for all decisions past and present.

 Schools receive significant taxpayer funding.
-Australians rightly expect that every taxpayer dollar committed to school education is genuinely expended on school education and for the benefit of students.
+Australians rightly expect that every taxpayer dollar committed to school education is genuinely expended on school education and for the benefit of students

 My Department’s concerns centre on the Islamic College of South Australia’s independence, financial management and governance arrangements.

-I have contacted Minister Close and my Department has been working with their South Australian counterparts on how we minimise the impact this decision may have on the school community.
+My Department has been working with their South Australian counterparts on how we minimise the impact this decision may have on the school community.

 While this is a difficult time for the school, I remain committed to ensuring that all school authorities meet the requirements of the Education Act to ensure that our taxpayer dollars and any private investment by parents is being spent to benefit Australian students.

 The approved authority has 28 days to seek an external review through the Administrative Appeals Tribunal (AAT).
 ASSL was notified of the decision on Thursday, 15 June 2017.

 Approved authorities have a responsibility to familiarise themselves with the requirements that need to be met in order to receive funding under the Education Act.
 The authorities are responsible for ensuring that these are being met and schools are not put in a situation like what we have seen with the Islamic College of South Australia.
 Approved authorities are also registered companies usually under the Corporations Act, meaning Board members also have responsibilities as company directors.